dotnet/arcade/Documentation/Darc.md

 ### **`set-goal`**

 Sets a goal build time for the definition per Channel.
 This is captured for the PKPI- Build time report.
-Build time is calculated as a difference between start time of the official build till the time it takes for the build to be published to a channel.

 **Sample**:
 ```
-PS D:\enlistments\arcade> darc reporting set-goal  --goal 38 --defintiionId 6  --channel ".Net Core 5 Dev" , ".Net Core 3.1 Release"
+PS D:\enlistments\arcade> darc set-goal  --minutes 38 --defintiionId 6  --channels ".Net Core 5 Dev" , ".Net Core 3.1 Release"

 Added a new goal for definitionId 6 = 38 minutes.
 ```

 **Parameters**

-- `reporting` - **(Required)** Specifies that it's for PKPI- Build time purpose only.
-This is not for any visualization in BarViz or Maestro.
-- `-c,--channel` -  **(Required)** Name of the channel/s.
+- `-c,--channels` -  **(Required)** Name of the channel/s.
 - `-d, --definitionId` - **(Required)** Definition Id.
 - `-m,--minutes` - **(Required)** Goal time in minutues.